We are committed to maintaining a strong relationship with landowners

 Once an agreement is reached, we’ll continue to stay in touch, updating you along the way through Spire Connect and other resources.
 If at any point you have a question, feel free to call your Spire land agent.

-If our proposed pipeline is on or near your land, click here to view the Federal Energy Regulatory Commission’s guide, “What Do I Need to Know?”
+If our pipeline is on or near your land, click here to view the Federal Energy Regulatory Commission’s guide, “What Do I Need to Know?”